logto-io/docs/docs/docs/recipes/configure-connectors/connector-setup-tips.md

 Suppose you are now on the "Connectors" page in Admin Console.
 Go to the "Social connectors" tab and add a new connector to enter the configuration process.

 :::tip
 You may find that some connectors do not have a secondary choice of platform, such as Google, Facebook, and GitHub.
 These connectors' _platform_ are _Universal_.
-Explore _platform_ description (TODO: add a link here after connector reference merged) to know more.
+Explore [_platform_ description](../../references/connectors/#platform) to know more.

 Choose a proper _platform_ from either _Web_ or _Native_ for connectors to fit your use case.<br/>
 You can set up a single _Native_ connector w/o adding a _Web_ connector if you only provide native mobile apps and vice versa.